geudde/attic-chest/pages/02.season-1/12.meeting-12/03.sonnet/docs.md

 <div class="author">Miss Porden</div>

-See where yon stately Lily grows
+See where yon stately lily grows
 &emsp;In robe of spotless white arrayed
 The pride of Flora’s court it blows
 &emsp;Fair emblem of a virtuous maid.